q/q/README.md

 I build systems, teams, and occasionally small weird tools.

 Most of the interesting work is not in public repos.
-This is the visible edge: experiments, side quests, old open source, and a few pointers elsewhere.
+This is the visible edge: experiments, side quests, old open source, and a few forgotten links.

 ### Things